Lack of development opportunities is cited as one of the major reasons employees choose to leave their jobs.

 Many of these can be monitored in measurable ways – for instance, time-tracking software such as Clockify can help boost employees’ time management skills.

 Meanwhile, team-building exercises are a great way to bring people together and improve overall communication and unity in projects.
 While the mention of these types of exercises can tend to elicit an eye-roll from staff, exciting experiences such as escape rooms, event days and even pub quizzes can generate renewed enthusiasm to help get everyone involved and onboard.
+Those who are operating with remote teams can also organize these exercises with the help of companies like Escapely, offering virtual team bonding events in various options.

 Developing these soft skills—such as time management or teamwork—will help to improve your employees’ efficiency, yielding positive short-term results and laying the foundation to tackle bigger development opportunities in the long run.